jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :align: center
    :width: 380px

 Checking the checkbox *Export Nexus* brings up dialog for Nexus Export and import.
 In this case the important part is Bottom part.
 User needs to setup export path (folder on drive) and select what will be exported. **SUGGESTION** use ONLY the top option "Save data in canSAS Nexus File".
 This will create individual Nexus file for each data set.
 Second option "Append processed 1D data to Nexus" will append multiple data sets in single file.
-When I tried this, file with ~40 Figures hang sasView badly and I needed to kill it.
+When I tried this, file with ~40 images hang sasView badly and I needed to kill it.

 "Append processed 2D data to Nexus" will append the calibrated 2D data in the file.
 It is not obvious if there is any program which can accept these data, so, even though there is standard on this, it makes little to no sense to do.